learn-co-curriculum/java-string-constructors/README.md

 operator followed by a constructor call such as `String()` to help instantiate different `String` objects with the same character sequence!

-Recall that a constructor is a special method used to initialize the fields of an object.
+A constructor is a special
+method used to initialize the fields of an object.
 A class can have several constructors as long as the number or type of the parameters differ.
 While the `String` class has over a dozen constructors, we will look at four: